Understanding Diode Specifications, Ratings & Parameters

-Peak Inverse Voltage, PIV: This diode characteristics is the maximum voltage a diode can withstand in the reverse direction.
+This diode characteristic is the maximum voltage a diode can withstand in the reverse direction.
 This voltage must not be exceeded otherwise the device may fail.

-Reverse breakdown voltage, V(BR)R: This is a little different to the peak inverse voltage in that this voltage is the point at which the diode will break down.
+This specification is a little different to the peak inverse voltage in that this voltage is the point at which the diode will break down.

 The diode can withstand a reverse voltage up to a certain point, and then it will breakdown.
 In some diodes and in some circuits it will cause irreparable damage, although for Zener / voltage reference diodes the reverse breakdown scenario is what is used for the voltage reference, although the circuit must be devised to limit the current flowing, otherwise the diode can be destroyed.